Lepton flavor violation within the Simplest Little Higgs model: Lepton Flavour Violating processes in the SLH

 The amplitude $\ell \rightarrow \ell_a \gamma$ is proportional to the vertex in figure \ref{fig:general}, however as shown in refs.~\cite{delAguila:2008zu, Hollik:1998vz} the form factors $F^{V}_{L, R}=0$ when $V$ is an on-shell photon.
 The scalar and pseudoscalar form factors $F^{V}_{S,P}$ do not contribute for real $V$ and are negligible for virtual $V$ in the processes under study.
 Neglecting $m_{\ell_{a}} \ll m_{\ell} $ the total width for $\ell \rightarrow \ell_{a} \gamma$ is given by:

 The branching ratio is obtained dividing by the SM decay width which, at leading order, is:

 In the case of $\tau$ decays the SM branching ratio must be multiplyied by $\sim0.17$ to take into account both lepton Michel and hadron decay channels.
-For these calculations we have approximated all the integrations until $\mathcal{O}\left(v^2/f^2 \right)$ and then neglected the ratios:
+For these calculations we have approximated all the integrations until $\mathcal{O}\left(v^2/f^2 \right)$ and then neglected the ratios\footnote{In principle the neutral Goldstone boson $y^{0(\dagger)}$ could contribute to the $\ell \rightarrow \gamma \ell_{a}$ decay, but it would be a two-loop process, which goes beyond the desired order in this work.}:

 We can classify the contributions to $\ell \rightarrow \ell_a \gamma$ into two types of topologies (see figure \ref{fig:mueg}): loop diagrams with heavy $X$ gauge bosons and with $W$ bosons (with corresponding Goldstone bosons $x$ and $\phi$, equivalent to their longitudinal polarizations).
 Since only dipole form factors contribute to this process, we have: